At no extra cost to you, College Raptor may earn a commission for purchases using our links. Learn more.

 2. A fan…or 4

 Very rarely will you have temperature control in your dorm.
 You aren’t granted the power to turn the furnace or AC on/off.
 Depending on where you go to college, a fan could potentially save your life.
 In fact, I’d recommend two.
 One of those big oscillating or box ones, and then one you can clip to your bed or desk.
-They even make fancy desk fans you can plus in to a USB port.
+They even make fancy desk fans you can plug into a USB port.
+Bonus benefit: they are great for making white noise!

 3. At least one big microwaveable bowl